-- Set the shutter speed setting to a lower range to get a sharp image such as 1/200, 1/20, 1/5, and end with 1 second and repeat the procedure.
+- Set the shutter speed setting to a lower range to get a sharp image such as 1/200, 1/20, or 1/5, and end with 1 second and repeat the procedure.

 Unless the person sprinted through the room, there would be no difference in the first few images.
 However, once the shutter speed reaches 1/5th of a second, the picture begins looking different.
-The person walking across the room would be blurry at 1 second; some would even say it looks like a ghost!
+The person walking across the room would be blurry for 1 second; some would even say it looks like a ghost!